The store will not work correctly in the case when cookies are disabled.

 Next up in our series video series of Great Lawns Made Simple is How To Sow Grass Seed – an informative, easy to follow guide to sowing the perfect lawn in your garden.

-The best times to sow grass seed are in spring when the soil warms up and autumn when the weather is rainy but as long as you water the soil you can sow in summer time too.
+The best times to sow grass seed are in spring when the soil warms up and autumn when the weather is rainy, but as long as you water the soil, you can sow in summer too.
 Seeds are living things and need moisture and warmth to germinate.

 With a well-prepared seed bed you are now ready to sow.
 Always refer to the instructions and use the correct amount.
-A handy way of doing this is to measure the seed needed per square metre and then mark out in a container or cup.
+A handy way of doing this is to measure the seed needed per square metre and then mark it out in a container or cup.

 Divide large areas into smaller sections or small spaces into square metres.
 Mark it out using canes, string or sand.

 Spread half the seed in one direction and the other in the opposite direction to cover evenly.
 More does not mean better.
 Too much seed will not allow grass room to grow and spread and will be a waste.
 Guidelines are there to get the right coverage at the least cost.

 Last is watering.
-Ideally, if it is due to rain then they will be watered naturally, if not lightly water with a fine hose.
+Ideally, if it is due to rain, then they will be watered naturally if not lightly watered with a fine hose.